thradams/CPrime-V2/README.md

 # cprime

-C front end compiler (with preprocessor) written in C with no external dependencies.
+C' (C Prime) is a front end compiler with preprocessor written in C with no external dependencies.

 I am using it for:
  - Create a transpiler, extending the C language with new features and generating C code.